-She was born in Mimico, Ontario, Canada in either 1922 or 1923, depending on which source one refers to.
+She was born in Mimico, Ontario, Canada on November 1, 1922.
 A common error found on several art-reference sites on the internet is that she was born in 1944; this is incorrect – and indeed impossible, because she graduated from the Ontario College of Art during the 1930s!
 She had gone to that institution on a scholarship, where she studied sculpture under Charles Fraser Comfort and Franklin Carmichael.
 During the 1940s she worked as an art instructor while doing commercial art for two of Canada’s leading retailers, Eaton’s and Hudson’s Bay.
 After the outbreak of WWII, she helped the war effort by creating technical drawings of military vehicles and aircraft.
 She was only in her twenties at the time.

 In 1947, Helen moved to Winnipeg, Manitoba, where she began to create sculptures in porcelain and in bronze.
 Her work in porcelain, including the pieces she designed for Cybis, is perhaps less well-known than are her bronze monuments.
 In the course of my research into her work I discovered a couple of surprising facts about the pieces she designed for Cybis, so let’s look at them first.